 Intense competition passed down through the centuries

 Being caught in the middle of a cheering crowd!
-The thrill and the excitement of the reenactment of the medieval games in Tuscany, are felt not only by the locals (who are extremely loyal to their colors and their contradas) but have delighted tourists (Italian and non) for years.
-The color, pageantry, drummers, buglers, flag throwers, as well as the competition and the history make these some of the more popular sport reenactments in Tuscany.
+The thrill and the excitement of the recreation of the medieval games & fairs in Tuscany are felt not only by the locals (who are extremely loyal to their colors and their contradas) but they have delighted tourists (Italian and not) for years.
+The color, pageantry, drummers, buglers, flag throwers, as well as the competition and the history, make these some of the more historic sports in Tuscany.
 So much so, that they are even televised for local audiences!

 Beware, tickets sell out fast, and these towns will be bursting at the seams with rowdy locals, and enthusiastic viewers...but it is all good fun!
-The Palio of Siena, races horses around la Piazza del Campo, pitting the skill of the jockeys and the speed of their mounts. – 2nd July and 16th August.
-The Giostra of Arezzo and the Giostra dell'Orso in Pistoia challenge the rider to not only control his horse, but also prove his prowess with a lance...while dressed in medieval garb.
+The Palio of Siena, races horses around la Piazza del Campo, pitting the skill of the jockeys and the speed of their mounts.
+The Giostra of Arezzo and the Giostra dell'Orso in Pistoia challenge the rider to not only control his horse but also prove his prowess with a lance...while dressed in medieval garb.
 And don’t forget the Calcio Storico in Florence where the entire city chooses its colors and fights to the very end on the 24th of June.

 4. Outdoor Concerts